lfresnog/JavaProjects/Practica_1/README/README.md

 ## Code
 ### Classes
 User:
-    -Name
+     Name
-    -Email
+    /Email
-    -Password
+    /Password
-    -Exist (To test if it is the last user)
+    /Exist (To test if it is the last user)
-    -Basket (List with the products that the user bought)
+    /Basket (List with the products that the user bought)

 Category:
-    -Name
+     Name
-    -Products (List of products that contains)
+    /Products (List of products that contains)

 Product:
-    -Categoty (To test where to put it)
+     Categoty (To test where to put it)
-    -Name
+    /Name
-    -Price
+    /Price
-    -Quantity
+    /Quantity

 ### Main
 The program is form by two principal menus: